 Toast’s main competitors are a mix of legacy restaurant systems like Oracle’s Micros (NYSE:ORCL), Par Technology Corp (NYSE:PAR), and NCR (NYSE:NCR) along with newer general purpose POS technologies readily configurable to restaurants such as Square (NASDAQ: SQ), Shopify (NYSE:SHOP), along with Olo (NYSE:OLO) and a host of mostly private pure play rivals.

-As you can see below, Toast's revenue growth has been incredible over the last year, growing from quarterly revenue of $424.7 million, to $675 million.
+As you can see below, Toast's revenue growth has been incredible over the last two years, growing from quarterly revenue of $236.7 million in Q3 FY2020, to $752 million.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Toast's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 16.7% in Q2.
+Toast's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 20% in Q3.

-That means that for every $1 in revenue the company had $0.16 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This would be considered a low gross margin for a SaaS company and we would like to see it start improving.
+That means that for every $1 in revenue the company had $0.20 left to spend on developing new products, marketing & sales and the general administrative overhead.
+While it improved significantly from the previous quarter this would still be considered a low gross margin for a SaaS company and we would like to see the improvements continue.

 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Toast burned through $30 million in Q2, with cash flow turning negative year on year.
+Toast burned through $80 million in Q3, increasing the cash burn by 278% year on year.

-Since it has still been burning cash over the last twelve months it is worth keeping an eye on Toast’s balance sheet, but we note that with a market capitalization of $9.44 billion and more than $1.17 billion in cash, the company has the capacity to continue to prioritise growth over profitability.
+Since it has still been burning cash over the last twelve months it is worth keeping an eye on Toast’s balance sheet, but we note that with a market capitalization of $9.11 billion and more than $1.05 billion in cash, the company has the capacity to continue to prioritise growth over profitability for some time.

-We were impressed by the very optimistic revenue guidance Toast provided for the next quarter.
-And we were also excited to see the really strong revenue growth this quarter.
-Zooming out, we think this was a fantastic quarter that should have shareholders cheering.
-The company currently trades at $17.9 per share.
+We were very impressed by the strong improvements in Toast’s gross margin this quarter.
+And we were also excited to see the really strong revenue growth.
+Zooming out, we think this impressive quarter should have shareholders feeling very positive.
+The company is up 7% on the results and currently trades at $21.4 per share.

 Is Now The Time?

-When considering Toast, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
+Toast may have had a good quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
 We cheer for everyone who is making the lives of others easier through technology, but in case of Toast we will be cheering from the sidelines.
 Its revenue growth has been exceptional, though we don't expect it to maintain historical growth rates.
-Unfortunately, its gross margins show its business model is much less lucrative than the best software businesses, and its customer acquisition costs are higher than we like to see.
+Unfortunately, its gross margins show its business model is much less lucrative than the best software businesses, and its cash burn raises the question if it can sustainably maintain its growth.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.